Kikokugai: The Cyber Slayer

-Kikokugai: The Cyber Slayer (鬼哭街 -The Cyber Slayer-) is a Japanese cyberpunk visual novel by Nitroplus.
+Kikokugai: The Cyber Slayer (鬼哭街 -The Cyber Slayer-) is a Japanese cyberpunk eroge visual novel by Nitroplus.
 It's Nitroplus' third game, and the script is written by Gen Urobuchi.
+The game is inspired by Chinese wuxia literature of Jin Yong and Gu Long, in particular Sentimental Swordsman, Ruthless Sword (多情劍客無情劍).

-The game was remade in 2011 with enhanced graphics, a new theme song, and character voices added.
+The game was remade in 2011 as Kikokugai -Reichin Rinrinshan- with enhanced graphics, a new theme song, and character voices added, and without sex scenes.

-The 2011 version is also rated for ages 15 and up instead of the original game's 18+ rating.

 Plot

 Kikokugai takes place in Shanghai, in a dystopian future of organized crime and cyborg assassins.